synthetic-methods/xtal/README.md

 ## Namespaces

-The primary namespaces within `xtal` comprise a hierarchy linked by the namespace `_retail` designating the parent:
+The primary namespaces within `xtal` constitute a hierarchy linked by the namespace `_retail` designating the parent:

 	namespace concord   {}
 	namespace conflux   {namespace _retail = concord;}